Mexican Muralists in China: A Presentation by Zheng Shengtian and Marisol Villela Balderrama

 Scholars Zheng Shengtian and Marisol Villela Balderrama have collaborated over much of the last decade on a research project documenting the visits of Mexican artists to China in the 1950s.
 Their goal was to study the under-examined impact of Mexican art and artists on the development of art in China in the twentieth century.

-In this presentation last month, Zheng and Villela Balderrama presented on the trans-Pacific ties between the creative communities of Mexico and China and how these forces helped shape the development of Chinese contemporary art prior to the Cultural Revolution.
+In this presentation, Zheng and Villela Balderrama presented on the trans-Pacific ties between the creative communities of Mexico and China and how these forces helped shape the development of Chinese contemporary art prior to the Cultural Revolution.

 Zheng Shengtian is an artist, scholar and curator based in Vancouver, Canada.
 He is the Managing Editor of Yishu: Journal of Contemporary Chinese Art, the Adjunct Director of the Institute of Asian Art, Vancouver Art Gallery, a Research Fellow at Simon Fraser University, and a Trustee of Asia Art Archive in America.
 In the 1980s, he taught at China Academy of Art in Hangzhou as Professor and Department Chair.
 Since he immigrated to Canada in 1990, he has served as the Chairman of Chinese Canadian Artists Federation in Vancouver, the Secretary of Annie Wong Art Foundation, and co-founder of the Vancouver International Centre for Contemporary Asian Art (Centre A).
 As an independent curator, he has curated or co-curated numerous exhibitions including the 2004 Shanghai Biennale, Art and China’s Revolution(New York), and recently, Winds from Fusang: Mexico and China in 20th Century that toured to USC Pacific Asia Museum in Pasadena and the Diego Rivera Mural Museum in Mexico City.
 He was the senior curator for Asia of Vancouver Biennale and won the Lifetime Achievement Award for his curatorial work.